Holt of the Secret Service: Plot

 A murderous gang of counterfeiters has kidnapped John Severn (played by Ray Parsons), the U.S. government's best engraver.
 He is forced to engrave a set of counterfeit plates, to print phony money that is virtually undetectable from genuine currency.
-The United States Secret Service sends its toughest agent, Jack Holt (played by himself), and his female partner, Kay Drew (Evelyn Brent), after the gang.
-Holt poses as escaped tough guy, Nick Farrel.
-Masquerading as the bickering, tough-talking Mr. and Mrs. Farrel, Holt and Drew manage to infiltrate the ruthless gang of thugs.
+The United States Secret Service sends its toughest agent, Jack Holt (played by himself), and his partner Kay Drew (Evelyn Brent), after the gang.
+Holt poses as escaped tough guy Nick Farrell (misspelled "Farrel" in the cast listing but spelled correctly in the story synopses).
+Masquerading as the bickering, tough-talking Mr. and Mrs. Farrell, Holt and Drew manage to infiltrate the ruthless gang of thugs.
 Holt locates Severn and instructs him to keep working but as slowly as possible, to give Holt time to find the head of the crime ring.
 Holt takes the set of counterfeit plates in hand, and much of the action has Holt keeping the plates away from the crooks.
 The scenes shift from the gang's hideout in a lost canyon to a gambling ship on the high seas, to a small island country where the gang hopes to escape U.S. extradition.

-The head of the ring is gambler Lucky Arnold (John Ward), but he hides behind the facade of one of his loyal henchmen, Quist (Ted Adams), to shield himself from the Secret Service, and lets another one of his men, Ed Valden (Tristram Coffin), do most of his dirty work.
+The head of the ring is gambler Lucky Arnold (John Ward), who takes precautions to escape detection.
+He hides behind the facade of one of his loyal henchmen, Quist (Ted Adams), to shield himself from the Secret Service, and lets another one of his men, Ed Valden (Tristram Coffin), do most of his dirty work.
 The island nation has its own self-appointed dictator (Stanley Blystone), who is also trying to rub out our hero.
 During the 15 episodes, Holt endures numerous brushes with death, emerging from all of them virtually unscathed.
 Holt is so tough that, when he faces a firing squad and is asked if he wants a blindfold, he murmurs, "Forget it.
 This is the only thing in life I haven't seen!"